Featured Safety

 Written by Robert Hammell

-The Electron beam (E-beam) irradiation process is a technique where electrons are used to bombard a substance.[1]
+The electron beam (E-beam) irradiation process is a technique where electrons are used to bombard a substance.[1]
 This can be used for a variety of procedures, but ultimately it is seen as a way to quickly and efficiently sterilize something without having any chemical residue left over.
-This technique is commonly used for food products or medical supplies, but what about cannabis?
+This technique is commonly used for food products or medical supplies – but what about cannabis?
 Does E-beam irradiation have any negative consequences when used with cannabis?

 The Effects of E-Beam Irradiation

-E-Beam Irradiation and Cannabis
+E-Beam Irradiation and Cannabis: The Case For It

 About the author